apache/mina-sshd/docs/client-setup.md

 ## Keeping the session alive while no traffic

-The client-side implementation has a 2 builtin mechanisms for maintaining the session alive as far as the **server** is concerned regardless of the user's own traffic:
+The client-side implementation supports several mechanisms for maintaining the session alive as far as the **server** is concerned regardless of the user's own traffic:

 * Sending `SSH_MSG_IGNORE` messages every once in a while.